 She became our quarterback.
 She facilitated meetings between our stakeholders and our team of professionals creating an environment where all ideas and options were brought into the open.
 Amy’s experience and methodical process of drawing out each stakeholder’s personal objectives was direct, to the point and appropriate even while dealing with sensitive topics.
 With all disciplines represented at the table our questions were answered and unwarranted qualms were squashed.
 We accomplished our goal thanks to Amy."

-General Manager and Vice President of a fourth generation equipment dealership
+General Manager and Vice President

 "Amy entered our firm during a difficult period and quickly gained our confidence and respect.
 She was able to diagnose the various issues we were confronting and then worked with us individually and as a group to foster collaborative solutions and agreements.
 Amy's approach is very honest and direct, which helped us "cut through the noise" and focus on the real issues at hand."

-Managing Principal of a family-owned private real estate invesment firm
+Family-owned private real estate invesment firm